|

 attraction, this Gaol once housed 19th century prisoners!

-Visitors get a fascinating insight into day-to-day prison life at
+Visitors get a fascinating insight into day-to-day prison life at a time

 when the high walls ensured no escape and denied law-abiding